How to Set Up a Recurve Bow In 5 Easy Steps

 Center the arrow on the rest

-Something that can prevent arrows from hitting your archery target<span style=”font-weight: 400;”> is the arrow’s movement.
-When it leaves the bow’s body, the arrow shakes and moves around.
+Something that can prevent arrows from hitting your archery target is the arrow’s movement.
+The arrow shakes and moves around when it leaves the bow’s body.
 If it is not centered, your arrow will wobble when fired.

-The most critical part of centering the arrow is providing enough space for it to clear the rest while staying on the archery target.
-Precise measurements for how far to adjust the arrow rest padding can vary depending on the draw length of your bow.
-It’s smart to check the owner’s manual for more specific instructions on rest padding with your bow.
+The most critical part of centering the arrow is providing enough space to clear the rest while staying on the archery target.
+Precise measurements for how far to adjust the arrow rest padding can vary depending on your bow’s draw length.
+It’s wise to check the owner’s manual for more specific instructions on rest padding with your bow.

-There are a few rules of thumb to go by when centering your arrows.
+There are a few rules of thumb when centering your arrows.
 When you’re drawing the arrow back, try to look down the site and see how the arrow leans.
-If the archery equipment<span style=”font-weight: 400;”> moves slightly to the left, it should fire accurately.
+If the archery equipment moves slightly to the left, it should fire accurately.

 Moving straight ahead could indicate wobbling and an ineffective shot.
-The test draws the bow to full draw several times to ensure that it always returns to the same location.
-If it doesn’t adjust with the pad and continue drawing until you have consistency.
+The test draws the bow to full draw several times to ensure it always returns to the exact location.
+If it doesn’t adjust with the pad, continue drawing until you have consistency.

 -